 About the Authors

-Dr. John D. Otis, Editor and creator of The Health Psychology Network, is a Licensed Clinical Psychologist, an Associate Professor of Psychiatry and Psychology at Boston University, the Director of Medical Education for the Department of Psychiatry at Boston University School of Medicine, and the Director of Pain Research at the VA Boston Healthcare System, Boston, MA.
+Dr. John D. Otis, Editor and creator of The Health Psychology Network, is an Associate Professor of Psychiatry at Boston University, the Director of Medical Education for the Department of Psychiatry at Boston University School of Medicine, and the Director of Pain Research at the VA Boston Healthcare System, Boston, MA.
 He received his graduate training in Health Psychology at the University of Florida, specializing in the assessment and treatment of chronic pain.

 Donna B. Pincus, Ph.D. is an Associate Professor of Psychology at Boston University and Director of the Child and Adolescent Fear and Anxiety Treatment Program at the Center for Anxiety and Related Disorders at Boston University.
 Dr. Pincus has focused her clinical research career on the development of new treatments for child and adolescent anxiety disorders.
 She has received numerous federal grants from the National Institute of Mental Health (NIMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA) to develop new treatments for children and adolescents with anxiety disorders and their families, and has over 15 years of clinical and research experience working with youth with anxiety and related disorders.